Meera-Krishna/SCT_SD_01/README.md

 # SCT_SD_01
-Temperature Converter program to convert between Celsius, Fahrenheit, and Kelvin.
+A temperature converter program that converts between Celsius, Fahrenheit, and Kelvin.
 Built as part of my Software Development Internship at SkillCraft Technology.

 ## 📌 Features